corehunter/corehunter3/README.md

 Evaluation measures
 -------------------

-Core Hunter 3 can optimize the following measures, either separately or simultaneously as part of a weighted index.
+One of the main strengths of Core Hunter is that it can directly optimize a number of different evaluation measures.
+If desired, multiple measures can be simultaneously optimized as part of a weighted index.
+The measures included in Core Hunter 3 are listed below.

 #### Distance based measures